API Reference

 Kaimon.generate_key Function

-generate_key()Generate and add a new API key to the current configuration.
+generate_key()Generate and add a new API key to the global configuration.

 Kaimon.revoke_key Function

-revoke_key(key::String)Revoke (remove) an API key from the configuration.
+revoke_key(key::String)Revoke (remove) an API key from the global configuration.

 Kaimon.set_security_mode Function